The Amazing Race 20: Contestants

 The cast included former Big Brother contestants Brendon Villegas and Rachel Reilly, Major League Soccer players Elliot and Andrew Weber, Ringling Bros. and Barnum & Bailey Circus clowns Dave and Cherie Gregg, and professional golfer Maiya Tanaka, who had previously appeared on the Golf Channel's reality competition The Big Break.
 It also included a pair of federal agents (who lied to other teams by saying they were kindergarten teachers), United States Border Patrol agents, and dating divorcés.

-On September 8, 2012, Brendon & Rachel were married.
+On September 8, 2012, Brendon & Rachel got married.